Stahmann Pecan Nut Farm

 Stahmann Farms was established in Las Cruces, New Mexico, in 1932 by Deane Stahmann Snr.
-He and his sons, Deane Jnr and the late Bill Stahmann, planted more than 100,000 pecan trees (pronounced p'cahn in southern USA) on a vast property still operated by the family.
+He and his sons, Deane Jnr and the late Bill Stahmann, planted the pecan trees (pronounced p'cahn in southern USA) on a vast property still operated by the family.

 In 1965 Deane Stahmann Jnr came to Australia with the intention of creating the first commercial pecan operation in the Southern Hemisphere.
 He planted the first pecan trees at Gatton in Queensland, and shortly after at the flagship property 'Trawalla' near Moree in New South Wales.